chris-belcher/electrum-personal-server/README.md

       wallet1 = xpub661MyMwAqRbcF...
       wallet2 = xpub7712KLsfsg46G...

+* If using the windows packaged binary release, drag the file `config.ini` onto the file `electrum-personal-server.exe` to run the server, or on the command line run `electrum-personal-server config.ini`.

-* Install Electrum Personal Server in your home directory with `pip3 install --user .`.
-On Linux the scripts (`electrum-personal-server` and `electrum-personal-server-rescan`) will be installed in `~/.local/bin`.
-Please note, if for some reason, you want to make a system-wide install, simply run `pip3 install .` as root (e.g. if you have `sudo` setup, you could use: `sudo pip3 install .`)
+* If installing from the source release, install Electrum Personal Server in your home directory with `pip3 install --user .`.
+On Linux the script `electrum-personal-server` will be installed in `~/.local/bin`.
+Please note, if for some reason, you want to make a system-wide install, simply run `pip3 install .` as root (e.g. if you have `sudo` setup, you could use:
+  `sudo pip3 install .`).
+Run `electrum-personal-server /path/to/config.ini`

-* Run `electrum-personal-server /path/to/config.cfg` to start Electrum Personal Server.
-The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
+  to start Electrum Personal Server.

+* The first time the server is run it will import all configured addresses as watch-only into the Bitcoin node, and then exit.
-  If the wallets contain historical transactions you can use the rescan script (`electrum-personal-server-rescan /path/to/config.cfg`) to make them appear.
+  If the wallets contain historical transactions you can use the rescan script (`electrum-personal-server --rescan /path/to/config.ini`) to make them appear.
+  If using the windows packaged binary release build then drag the file `config.ini` onto the file `electrum-personal-server-rescan.bat`.

 * Run the server again which will start Electrum Personal Server.
 Wait until the message `Listening for Electrum Wallet ...` appears and then tell Electrum to connect to the server in `Tools` -> `Server`.
 By default the server details are `localhost` if running on the same machine.
-Make sure the port number matches what is written in `config.cfg` (port 50002 by default).
+Make sure the port number matches what is written in `config.ini` (port 50002 by default).

 Linked here are guides for installing Electrum Personal Server on a [Raspberry Pi](https://github.com/Stadicus/guides/blob/master/raspibolt/raspibolt_64_electrum.md),